Minnesota Sen. Amy Klobuchar expected to join 2020 Dem race

 MINNEAPOLIS — Democratic Sen. Amy Klobuchar of Minnesota is set to join the 2020 presidential race Sunday, becoming the most prominent Midwestern candidate as the party tries to win back voters in a region that helped put Donald Trump in the White House.

-Klobuchar said she would make a "big announcement" about her political plans at an event along the Mississippi River in Minneapolis.
-She already is scheduled to speak Feb.
-21 in Iowa, site of the nation's first caucuses on the nominating calendar.
+"I'm asking you to join us on this campaign," she says in remarks released before her afternoon announcement at an event along the Mississippi River in Minneapolis.
+Klobuchar, who already is scheduled to speak Feb.
+21 in Iowa, site of the nation's first caucuses on the nominating calendar, says she doesn't have "a political machine" and doesn't "come from money," but does have "grit."

+She is citing the need to "heal the heart of our democracy and renew our commitment to the common good," according to her prepared remarks.

+An exuberant crowd gathered on a cold and snowy day at a park along the Mississippi River waterfront with the city's skyline in the background.
+Campaign volunteers passed out hand warmers along with American flags, as well as cookies and copious amounts of hot chocolate and apple cider.
+Supporters gathered around heat lamps and bonfires as they waited for the senator to speak.

-Klobuchar, who easily won a third-term last year, has cited her broad appeal across Minnesota as she has discussed a potential campaign.
+Klobuchar, who easily won a third-term last year, has pointed to her broad appeal across Minnesota as she has discussed a 2020 run.
 She has drawn support from voters in urban, suburban and rural areas, including in dozens of counties Trump won in 2016.

 She has said that success could translate to other Midwestern states such as Michigan and Wisconsin, reliably Democratic in presidential races for decades until Trump's victory over Hillary Clinton.